CBD COA: How to Read It

-The certificate of analysis, or COA, has become the most important piece of paper in the CBD industry.
+Learn to read the most important data in CBD by understanding the certificate of analysis, or COA.
+The COA has become the most important document in the CBD industry.
 These lab reports can tell you whether a CBD product is authentic and whether it is safe.
 But only if you know how to read it.

 Knowing how to read a COA is critically important because the CBD marketplace is flooded with sketchy products.
 It’s painful to say, but important to know.
 Even some of the name brands you recognize don’t tell consumers everything they should about what’s in their hemp extract products.